savannahestridge/unaccompanied_tableau_analysis/README.md

 <img width="721" alt="Days in ORR Custody" src="https://github.com/user-attachments/assets/3442db3e-abbf-49fa-9e44-92462d438d00" />
 </div>

 Between 2015 and 2020, the average number of days detained increased from **38 days** to **69 days**, reflecting an **81.6%** rise.
 Notably, 2020 recorded the longest average detention time.
 Since then, the average number of days detained has declined steadily each year.
-By mid-2023, detention times have dropped to less than half of the 2020 average, despite a significant increase in the number of arrivals.
+By mid-2023, detention times have dropped to less than half of the 2020 average, despite a significant increase in the number of arrivals[^1].

 **Table 7: Average number of days detained in ORR custody by region 2015 through mid 2023**
 <div align="center">